Title of Collection

 Center for Restoration Studies

-[Identification of item], File or Folder Name, William Newton Short, Jr. Papers, 1995-1997.
+[identification of item], [file or folder name], William Newton Short, Jr. Papers, 1948-1997.
 Center for Restoration Studies MS #27.
-Milliken Special Collections, Brown Library.
+Abilene Christian University Special Collections and Archives, Brown Library.
 Abilene Christian University, Abilene, TX.

 Finding Aid created by